4.7 Generic Detector and Camera Properties

-Absolute errors of about 0.6% could remain in the default gain values, but these are of no real consequence since redetermination of the CCD quantum efficiency would compensate for this, since the QE adjustments were based on data acquired with the default gains, and therefore compensate for any errors.
+Absolute errors of about 0.6% could remain in the default gain values.
+These are of no real consequence because the regular CCD quantum efficiency redeterminations are based on data acquired with the default gains, and therefore compensate for any errors.
 Basic photometric calibrations apply with equal accuracy to data acquired at all supported gains (assuming for the non-default gains that reprocessing was done after January 6, 2004 to include the revised values).

 Table 4.6: Pre-SM4 HRC Gain Values based on Pre-launch and On-orbit Calibrations